-The Patrol Region 3 Command is directed by an assistant chief who manages six police commanders and is responsible for the operations of the Midwest, Northwest, South Gessner, Southwest, and Westside Divisions, in addition to the Mental Health Division.
-The Command also coordinates the department's citywide Differential Response Team (DRT) program and the Apartment Enforcement Unit.
+The Patrol Region 3 Command is directed by an Assistant Chief who manages five police Captains and is responsible for the operations of the Midwest, Northwest, South Gessner, Southwest, and Westside Division.
+The Command also coordinates the department's citywide Differential Response Team (DRT) program.
 The Command serves as a distribution point and quality assurance check for all paperwork generated by each of its divisions.
 This paperwork includes, but is not limited to, division requests, internal affairs investigations, injury on-duty claims, significant event reports, officer-involved accident investigations, special requests and assignments.